Shut Down or Discontinued Video Games

 It is also worth noting that Always-Online DRM is a key issue in this area as if the servers shut down where a game has this type of DRM, then even the singleplayer part of the game can no longer be played without DRM circumvention, which is not legal.
 Darkspore is a key example of this happening.

-A unique example to point out here around shut down MMOs is Maplestory 2, which closed its global services in May 2020, less than 2 years after the game received a global release.
+A unique example to point out here around shut down MMOs is Maplestory 2, which closed its global services in May 2020, less than two years after the game received a global release.
 Nexon, the game’s publisher, released a number of assets including designs, concept art and illustrations on their website as well as uploaded all the music onto YouTube.
 These assets were released for non-commercial and personal use only.

 Case Studies or Examples: